-(a) Job-Required.
-An employee required to take academic course work as part of assigned duties shall not be required to charge time spent attending classes during the work day to accrued leave.

-(b) Job-Related.
-An employee shall be permitted to attend up to six (6) credits of course work per semester during work, provided that:

-(1) The course work is directly related to the employee's professional responsibilities;

-(2) The supervisor determines that the absence will not interfere with the proper operation of the work unit;

-(3) The supervisor believes that completion of the course work would improve the productivity of the department or function of which the employee is a part; and

-(4) The employee's work schedule can be adjusted to accommodate such job-related study without reduction in the total number of work hours required per pay period.
+- (a) Job-Required.
+An employee required to take academic course work as part of assigned duties shall not be required to charge time spent attending classes during the work day to accrued leave. - (b) Job-Related.
+An employee shall be permitted to attend up to six (6) credits of course work per semester during work, provided that the: - (1) The course work is directly related to the employee's professional responsibilities; - (2) The supervisor determines that the absence will not interfere with the proper operation of the work unit; - (3) The supervisor believes that completion of the course work would improve the productivity of the department or function of which the employee is a part; and - (4) The employee's work schedule can be adjusted to accommodate such job-related study without reduction in the total number of work hours required per pay period. - 22.4(c) Retraining.

-22.4 Retraining.
 The University may, at its discretion, provide opportunities for retraining of employees when it is in the University's best interests.
-Such opportunities may be provided to employees who are reassigned or laid off, or in other appropriate circumstances.
+Such opportunities may be provided to employees who are reassigned or laid off, have received notice of layoff, or in other appropriate circumstances.
 These retraining opportunities may include enrollment in tuition-free courses under the provisions of Article 24 and Sabbaticals or Professional Development Leaves under this Article.

-ARTICLE 23 [2015-2018] [2015-2016 version available in Appendix G] SALARIES nationally and internationally.
-To that end, the parties are committed to working toward the common goals of the University of Central Florida.
-This policy statement is not subject to Article 20, Grievance Procedure.

-23.1 Policy.
-The parties of this Agreement recognize the importance of providing appropriate compensation as an essential component in the delivery of quality higher education programs and quality scholarship that is recognized
+ARTICLE 23 [2017-2018] SALARIES

-23.2 Promotion Increases.
+23.1 Promotion Increases.

-(a) Promotion salary increases shall be granted in an amount equal to 9.0% of the employee's previous year's base salary rate in recognition of promotion to one of the ranks listed below:
+(a) Promotion salary increases shall be granted on August 8 following that promotion in an amoun equal to 9.0% of the employee's salary as of August 7 in recognition of promotion to one of the ranks listed below: